-- Distribute and go over syllabus

 - Homeworks, 50%: 11 total, lowest dropped.

-Most will involve the Raspberry Pi.
-Generally will be due on Friday by beginning of class.
-Will usually have at least a week to do them.
-Submission by e-mail, grades sent in response to that e-mail, if you don't like that let me know.
-Will send e-mail when assignment posted on website.
+- Most will involve the Raspberry Pi.

+- Generally will be due on Wednesday by beginning of class.
+Will have at least a week to do them.

+- Submission by e-mail, grades sent in response to that e-mail, if you don't like that let me know.

+- \circ Will send e-mail when assignment posted on website.

 - Midterms, two, 15% total

-Probably in October and mid-November \circ Final, 10%
+Probably in October and mid-November